reedwrogers/Dart-Vision/README.md

 - Different image processing techniques to isolate dart tips
 - Use of ArUco markers for board calibration
 - Matching templates for numbers or segments
-- Custom scoring heuristics
+- Use of machine learning and object segmentation for region detection
 - Accuracy testing on sample images

+While we used a more manual, potentially less "smart" method of scoring darts for our proof-of-concept of the front-end application, our experimentation and learning with different computaitonal photography methods as it relates to this problem occured within this notebook.
+Please browse our clearly documented methods as you see how we approached solving the problem of automatic dart scoring in several different ways.

-You can find the notebook inside the `Python Files/` directory.
-It documents the full journey from raw image input to a working scoring prototype.
+You can find the notebook inside the `Python Files/` directory, or click this link <a href="https://github.com/reedwrogers/Dart-Vision/blob/main/Python%20Files/main.ipynb">here.</a>

 ---